 A content management system comparison would not be complete if it did not examine how the three content management software rank in terms of security.
 Joomla’s core has been reported to be the most secure while Drupal core security is moderate.
 User rankings indicated that WordPress has the least secure core.
 The security of WordPress plugins, extensions and modules were reported to be the most secure followed by Joomla.
 The User rankings ranked Drupal’s plugins, extensions and modules as being the least secure.Drupal was most recently updated for security on 21 September 2016.
 Earlier that same month, WordPress had its last security update, while Joomla was last updated on 4 August 2016.

-This informative infographic is based on recent data obtained from a large number of credible sources.
-All numbers and data used in the infographic are accurate and up to date.
+This infographic is based on recent data obtained from a large number of credible sources.
+All the numbers and data used in the infographic are accurate and up to date.
 If you are struggling to figure out what popular CMS to pick, take a look at the infographic below.
-The infographic highlights key information on the top CMS and how to choose the one that will meet each website’s needs and goals in the most efficient way,
+The infographic highlights key information on each CMS and provides the framework to help you determine the right CMS for you.